teamdeeson/codex/docs/company-policies/maternity-and-paternity-policy.md

 Your pay during this period of leave depends on how long you've worked for the company.

-### Employed by the company for less than 26 weeks
+### Employed by the company for less than 26 weeks.

 There is no entitlement to maternity or adoption leave for team members who have worked for Deeson for less than 26 weeks.

-### Employed by the company for between 26 and 104 weeks
+### Employed by the company for between 26 and 104 weeks.

 If 15 weeks before the expected birth or adoption, you have been employed by us continuously for at least 26 weeks but less than 104 weeks, and your average weekly earnings are at least equal to the lower earnings limit for National Insurance contributions ([details](https://www.gov.uk/government/publications/rates-and-allowances-national-insurance-contributions/rates-and-allowances-national-insurance-contributions)), your entitlement (including statutory maternity / adoption pay) will be: